-In planning a return to school for our pupils, the Headmaster, Governors and Leadership teams agree that the following principles should be observed:
+In our ongoing delivery of an ongoing, quality, education for our students, the Headmaster, Governors and Leadership teams agree that the following principles should be observed:

-- The highest priority must be the physical safety and mental wellbeing of children, young people and staff. - Our strategic approach is collaborative, with clear expectations and consistent messages. - Our guidance takes into account the different layers of information and accountability that schools are governed by, including directions from national government, local advice and support and individual school level decision - · Learning from other local authorities, countries and educational settings is recognised.
-For example, taking lessons learnt from other countries where pupils are already returning to school. - The guidance and advice will be iterative, as circumstances change.
+- The highest priority must be the physical safety and mental wellbeing of children, young people and staff. - Our strategic approach is collaborative, with clear expectations and consistent messages. - Our guidance takes into account the different layers of information and accountability that schools are governed by, including directions from national government, local advice and support and individual school level decision making. - Learning from other local authorities, countries and educational settings is recognised and after successfully navigating the Autumn term we have further strengthened our measures in our bespoke situation. - The guidance and advice will be iterative, as circumstances change.
 The School's responses to the challenges will need to be reviewed on an on-going basis.
-Any quidance issued should be consistent with the most up-to-date information available from central government, the Department for Education.
-National Institute for Health Protection, the Health and Safety Executive, locally agreed policies and any other statutory regulations. - Where fresh challenges emerge, there is a clear expectation for all stakeholders to work together constructively to find practical, appropriate and timely solutions, so that no child or member of staff is left at risk and the impact on pupils' learning and the wellbeing of all is minimised. - It is recognised that home learning will continue for some pupils for some considerable time.
+Any guidance issued should be consistent with the most up-to-date information available from central government, the Department for Education, National Institute for Health Protection, the Health and Safety Executive, locally agreed policies and any other statutory regulations. - Where fresh challenges emerge, there is a clear expectation for all stakeholders to continue to work together constructively to find practical, appropriate and timely solutions, so that no child or member of staff is left at risk and the impact on pupils' learning and the wellbeing of all is minimised. - It is recognised that home learning will continue for some pupils for some considerable time.
 For any disadvantaged pupils and vulnerable pupils, every available resource will be harnessed to prevent the gap widening.
-A wellestablished remote learning plan is in place with the safeguarding of all students as a priority.
+A well-established remote learning plan is in place with the safeguarding of all students as a priority.

-We are confident that by following the control measures enclosed in this guidance and with the cooperation of all employees and members of the school community that a return to on-site lessons can be delivered safely.
+We are confident that by following the control measures enclosed in this guidance and with the cooperation of all employees and members of the school community that continued learning and use of our campuses can be delivered safely, within Government guidelines.

-I A Lavender Andrew Chamberlain Chairman of the Governors Headmaster
+I A Lavender Headmaster Date: 6th January 2021 Andrew Chamberlain Chairman of the Governors Date: 6th January 2021